SirineBenAmor1/Acroba-project/README.md

 ## Step 3 - Improve the primitive

-As we can spawn several turtles in turtlesim, we can add into the goal the name of the turtle we want to move.
+As we can spawn several turtles in turtlesim, we can add as input in the goal the name of the turtle we want to move.
+For that you need to add a line in yournMove.action file file previously created.
+Doing will force you to re-build with catkin_make.

 To spawn an new turtle we have to use a rosservice with a few arguments ('x', 'y', 'theta', 'name'), like so :

     rosservice call spawn 1 1 0 turtle2

 We also want to output as feedback the reached position.
-For this purpose we need to add a feedback message into the Move.action file, and to create a subscriber to the topic /$TURTLE_NAME$/pose and a callback function where the feedback will be published.
+You will need to add a feedback message into the Move.action file and then re-build the package.
+We also need to create a subscriber to the topic /$TURTLE_NAME$/pose and a callback function where the feedback will be published.
 In turtlesim, pose messages are definied like so :

     turtlesim/Pose Message